-- Identify relevant cognitive processes and design mediated interactions that focus student attention to critical elements and encourage abstraction of principles, - Create meaningful and creative repetition so students experience the same cognitive processes in different learning contexts. - Develop a plan of action that addresses expected difficulties of the students with the process. - Directly point out or lead students to remember relevant knowledge. - Create opportunities to observe similarities and differences across diverse events/contexts, - Actively enable students to experience changes in understanding, and current interactions with principles to build prerequisite skills for future learning, - Use frequent formative assessment to make students' thinking visual, - Make students aware of the strategies they used, - Monitor actively, including seeking and using feedback, - Characterize major themes, generalized features, and strategies rather than specific solutions, - Actively inquire into the students' thinking, make students aware of the strategies they used, and - Assist them to be aware of growth in their thinking (meta-cognitive skills).
+- Identify relevant cognitive processes and design mediated interactions that focus student attention to critical elements and encourage abstraction of principles, - Create meaningful and creative repetition so students experience the same cognitive processes in different learning contexts, - Develop a plan of action that addresses expected difficulties students may have with the cognitive process, - Directly point out or lead students to remember relevant knowledge, - Create opportunities to observe similarities and differences across diverse events/contexts, - Actively enable students to experience changes in understanding, the current interactions using principles to build prerequisite skills for future learning, - Use frequent formative assessment to focus students' thinking, - Monitor actively, including seeking and using feedback, - Characterize major themes, generalized features, and strategies rather than specific solutions, - Actively inquire into the students' thinking, - Make students aware of the strategies they used, and - Assist them to be aware of growth in their thinking (meta-cognitive skills).

 Bransford, J. D. (Ed.).
 (2000).
-How people learn: Brain, mind, experience and school (Expanded Edition) Washington, DC: National Academy Press.
+How People Learn: Brain, Mind, Experience and School (Expanded Edition) Washington, DC: National Academy Press.